 Q: When do I pay for fees?

-A: Payment will be accepted once the fees have been added to your student's account.
+A: Payment will be accepted once fees have been added to your student's account.
 USD 497 does not accept payments made prior to the fees being assessed.
 The only exceptions are for yearbooks, activity tickets, and parking permits.
-You will receive a monthly statement only if you have a balance due on an account.
-You may also check your balance using the PowerSchool Parent Portal.
+You will receive a monthly statement if you have a balance due on an account.
+You may also check your balance using the Parent Portal in PowerSchool.
 If your account carries a credit balance, you will receive a refund check from USD 497.

 Q: May I make payments for fees?

 A: Yes.
 Payments may be made in installments at your discretion.
-USD 497 does not have established payment plan dates, but requires your bill be paid in full by May 23.
+USD 497 does not have established payment plan dates, but requires your bill to be paid in full by the date listed on your statement.
 Not all fees are eligible for the payment plan.
 For more information, contact your school office.

-Q: What if my fees are not paid by May 23?
+Q: What if my fees are not paid by the due date?

-A: Fees that remain unpaid after May 23 will be sent to collections.
+A: Fees that remain unpaid after the due date will be sent to collections.
 Silo Recovery is the district's collection agency.